ak9024/rustywatch/README.md

 ## Features

-- Live reloading support for all programming languages
+- Universal live reloading support for all programming languages
-- Real-time reloading for binaries
+- Real-time binary reloading
-- Support monorepo development
+- Monorepo development support
-- Run many projects in one commands
+- Run multiple projects with a single command
-- Optimized build process
+- Optimized and efficient build process
 - Automatic detection and monitoring of new directories
-- Enhanced, colorful log output
+- Enhanced, colorful, and detailed log output

 ## Install